 Certificate elective requirements: 4.5 elective credits

 Customer Analytics (MARK 588, 1.5 credits): This course provides an introduction to the methods employed in customer-centric analytics and the resulting applications.
 The objective is to introduce students to techniques designed for analyzing behavior at the level of the customer and to examine the implications of the resulting insights on marketing strategies.

-Data and Society (MARK 585, three mods, 1.5 credits): This course aims to provide students with a broader context for thinking about how businesses collect and make use of consumer data.
+Data and Society (MARK 585, 1.5 credits): This course aims to provide students with a broader context for thinking about how businesses collect and make use of consumer data.
 It will combine classroom instruction with attendance at events on campus and in Washington, D.C., including relevant meetings of government agencies and visits to businesses that span a range of industries.
 By exposing students to business leaders’ perspectives on the uses of consumer data as well as government agencies’ and policymakers’ expressed concerns, this course will equip students to understand the ethical, legal, and regulatory environment that businesses must navigate as they seek to collect and leverage consumer data.